 - bridging the transition period between Directive and Regulation.

 With these operational challenges in mind, it is important for organisations to prepare well for the upcoming implementation of the Clinical Trials Regulation.
 In this blog series we will zoom in on these operational challenges in more detail.
 The next blog will focus on the requirement of a legal representative in Europe and the considerations for organisations.

 Legal representation set out in the EU Clinical Trials Regulation

 open in new window Read blog 2 here

 How can Deloitte support?

-We have extensive experience in supporting regulators and top pharmaceutical companies to prepare for new Life Science Regulations, and since 2014 we particularly help prepare for the implementation of the Clinical Trial Regulation.
+We have extensive experience in supporting regulators and top pharmaceutical companies to prepare for new Life Science Regulations, and since 2014 we particularly help prepare for the implementation of the Clinical Trials Regulation.
 We are skilled with differentiating and setting up regulatory frameworks in challenging and diverse jurisdictions.
 We pride ourselves in supporting organisations in defining and executing optimal strategies for CTR implementation and ensuring they are and remain responsible businesses.
 Want to know more?
 Find our contact details below.